Don1k1337/vue-typing-speed-checker/README.md

 ```
 VITE_BASE_URL=/this-is-the-base-url/
-VITE_CORS_PROXY=/this-is-the-proxy/
 ```

-Replace `/this-is-the-base-url/` with your desired base URL and `/this-is-the-proxy/` with the proxy URL if needed.
+Replace `/this-is-the-base-url/` with your desired base URL.

 ### Running the app